-She would not usually go the Garden during the winter but on Feb.
-7th she noted meeting Miss Aler (Lulu May Aler).
-Miss Aler maintained a large bird feeding station at the back side of the Garden, outside the gate, so she would visit several times a week.
-During the Garden’s open season they would frequently lunch together at the Garden.
-(4)
+Except for her early years as Curator, she would not usually go the Garden during the winter but on February 7th she noted meeting Miss Aler (Lulu May Aler).
+Miss Aler maintained a large bird feeding station at the back side of the Garden, so she would visit several times a week.
+During the Garden’s open season they would frequently lunch together at the Garden. (more detail in note 1)

-On March 30th Martha and husband Bill drove to the Garden with a kerosene stove, walked through the Tamarack Trail and met with a Mr. Carl Erickson from the Park Board.
+On March 30th Martha and husband Bill drove to the Garden with a kerosene stove, walked through the Tamarack Trail and met with Park Keeper Mr. Carl Erickson.
 Walking was hard due to deep snow and they had to chip out the ice at the gate to get into the Garden, where they found everything in fine condition.
-(4)
+(1)

-Note: Martha was appointed "temporary" curator in April 1933 to work until Oct.
-1st, 1933 for $60 per month.
+Note: Martha was appointed "temporary" Curator in April 1933 to work "during the balance of the season, or such other time thereof as seems advisable and satisfactory" for $60 per month.
 (Letter of Superintendent Theodore Wirth to the Board of Park Commissioners dated April 18, 1933).
-This was confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary curator" at the same rate of pay.
-It was not until April 4, 1940 that the position was confirmed permanent.
+This was re-confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary Curator" at the same rate of pay.

 Spring did not come on the equinox in 1940.
 Throughout April and May the weather swung from very cold to very warm.
 On opening day, April 1st, Martha recorded:

-On April 4th “cold and moist, stove going all day and then cold stays in all day - no one in”.
-The next day, “Frost last night, pond froze over”.
+On April 4th “cold and moist, stove going all day, stay in all day - no one in.”
+The next day, “Frost last night, pond froze over.”
 On April 11: